sora-xor/sora-docs/src/unstuck-bridge-tx.md

 Find the transaction hash of your approved (but stuck) transaction.

-- If continuing from step 1 your RPC call only needs slight adjusting, click on “include option” but this time select “Approvals Ready”, Then Submit RPC Call
+1. If continuing from step 1, your RPC call only needs slight adjusting.
+Click on “include option” but this time select “Approvals Ready”, then Submit RPC Call
   ![](/.gitbook/assets/unstucktx-approvals-ready.png)

 The result is a list of all SORA bridge transactions that have been approved on the SORA side.
-Your latest bridge transaction is the last one (scroll down if necessary), if you have made more SORA>ETH bridge transactions after the stuck one, you will need to go from the bottom to the top of the list until you find your stuck transaction.
+Your latest bridge transaction is the last one (scroll down if necessary).
+If you have made more SORA>ETH bridge transactions after the stuck one, you will need to go from the bottom to the top of the list until you find your stuck transaction.

-- Copy your “stuck” transaction hash, it will look like this:
+2. Copy your “stuck” transaction hash, it will look like this:

 `0x57533dc46a5d257b6dj0nhagb0f8s4dfedfl6cpppcoaidu99dd0sdc4def4g6b`